André Antoine (politician): Regional government

 In October 1985 he was selected as a PSC representative ("volksvertegenwoordiger") for the Nivelles Arrondissement, a mandate he retained till 1991.
 In 1995 he became a member of the newly renamed and reconfigured Parliament of Wallonia in Namur, and the Parliament of the French Community, which for most purposes is the name used for the same parliament when convening in Brussels as part of the national legislative structure.

 Re-elected to the Wallon parliament in 1999, he became the leader of the PSC group in it.
 In 2003 Joëlle Milquet appointed Antoine a vice-president of the recently renamed cdH (party), hitherto the PSC.

 The next year, 2004, he attained ministerial office, becoming the regional Minister for Housing, Transport and Regeneration.
 His wide palette of responsibilities included general and school transport, energy policy, housing and land use, zoning, airports and railway investment.
 In 2009 he became regional Minister for the Budget, Finance, Employment, Training and Sport.
-Despite the chan ge of post, he retained responsibility for airports policy in Wallonia, which under an EU directive from 2002 gives him the power to place a ban on night takes-offs and landings.
-However, it is not a power he exercised: there are very few night time take-offs and landings in Wallonia.
+Despite the change of post, he retained responsibility for airports policy in Wallonia, which under an EU directive from 2002 gives him the power to place a ban on night takes-offs and landings.
+However, it is not a power he exercised: there are very few nighttime take-offs and landings in Wallonia.

 Re-elected to the assembly again in 2014, he became president of the Wallon parliament on 22 July 2014.